Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Abstract

 \section{Abstract}

 We explore the feasibility of realizing Dicke states in qubit arrays with always-on isotropic Heisenberg coupling between adjacent qubits, assuming a single Zeeman-type control acting in the $z$ direction on an actuator qubit.
 The Lie-algebraic criteria of controllability imply that such an array is not completely controllable, but satisfies the conditions for subspace controllability on any subspace with a fixed number of excitations.
 Therefore, a qubit array described by the model under consideration is state-to-state controllable for an arbitrary choice of initial and final states that have the same Hamming weight.
-This limited controllability is exploited here for the time-optimal dynamical generation of an $a$-excitation Dicke state $|D^{N}_{a}\rangle$ ($a=1,2,\ldots, N-1$) in a linear array with $N$ qubits starting from a generic Hamming-weight-$a$ product state.
-To dynamically generate the desired Dicke states -- including $W$ states $|W_{N}\rangle$ as their special ($a=1$) case -- in the shortest possible time with a single local $Z$ control, we employ an optimal-control scheme based on the {\em dressed Chopped RAndom Basis} (dCRAB) algorithm.
+This limited controllability is exploited here for the time-efficient dynamical generation of an $a$-excitation Dicke state $|D^{N}_{a}\rangle$ ($a=1,2,\ldots, N-1$) in a linear array with $N$ qubits starting from a generic Hamming-weight-$a$ product state.
+To dynamically generate the desired Dicke states -- including $W$ states $|W_{N}\rangle$ as their special ($a=1$) case -- in the shortest possible time with a single local $Z$ control, we employ an optimal-control scheme based on the {\em dressed chopped random basis} (dCRAB) algorithm.
 We optimize the target-state fidelity over the expansion coefficients of smoothly-varying control fields in a truncated random Fourier basis; this is done by combining Nelder-Mead-type local optimizations with the multistart-based clustering algorithm that facilitates searches for global extrema.
-In this manner, we obtain the optimal control fields for Dicke-state preparation in arrays with up to $N=9$ qubits.
-Based on our numerical results, we find that the shortest possible state-preparation times scale quadratically with $N$.
-Finally, we demonstrate the robustness of our control scheme against small control-field deviations from the optimal values.
+In this manner, we obtain the optimal control fields for Dicke-state preparation in arrays with up to $9$ qubits.
+Based on our numerical results, we find that the shortest possible state-preparation times scale as $\mathcal{O}(N^{2.08})$ for $W$ states and $\mathcal{O}(N^{1.78})$ for $a=2$ Dicke states.
+Finally, we demonstrate the robustness of our dCRAB-based state-engineering scheme against various types of imperfections of relevance for its anticipated experimental implementation.